Summertime tips and tricks for your indoor plants

 Taking care of indoor plants can seem especially tricky during summers with hotter temperatures and plants having longer sun exposure.
 However, putting in a little more time and effort into your routine during the hotter months is beneficial as that is peak growing season.
 So have no fear; we have some summertime tips to keep your plants healthy and happy!

-Which Plant to Choose?
+Which plant to choose?

 Choosing the right plants is the most crucial step.
 A good overall houseplant should tolerate lower light and humidity, deal with pests, purify the air, and usually will not grow out of control with proper care.